 The Ethiopian calendar is the official calendar of Ethiopia making the country one of a few countries in the world with it's own calendar.
 The calendar is also used in Ethiopian Orthodox Tewahedo churches where it was first used.

-The Ethiopian calendar is similar to the Coptic Egyptian calendar since both have 13 months, 12 of which have 30 days and an intercalary month at the end of the year called Pagume which means 'forgotten days' in Greek.
+The Ethiopia calendar is similar to the Coptic Egyptian calendar since both have 13 months, 12 of which have 30 days and an intercalary month at the end of the year called Pagume which means 'forgotten days' in Greek.
 This last month has five days or six days in a leap year.

 What year is it in Ethiopia